harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <h3>The Web Application</h3>
 <p>We developed a web application to display the images and 'reveal clues' buttons.
 We used python Flask api for backend and ReactJs for frontend.
 The webpage contains two components.
-One is image and other is button</p>
+One is image and other is button.</p>
 <ul>
   <li>Player sees two similar images.
-Player needs to identify the areas in both the image where they differ</li>
+Player needs to identify the areas in both the image where they differ.</li>
   <li>There are two button 'Reveal Next Clue' and 'Reveal All Clues'.</li>
   <ul>
-    <li><b>Reveal Next Clue: </b>Reveals the next clue available on clicking</li>
+    <li><b>Reveal Next Clue: </b>Reveals the next clue available on clicking.</li>
-    <li><b>Reveal All Clues: </b>Reveals all the clues at once upon clicking</li>
+    <li><b>Reveal All Clues: </b>Reveals all the clues at once upon clicking.</li>
   </ul>
 </ul>

 <h3>Architecture</h3>
-<p> The following image briefly depicts the architecture of the program</p>
+<p> The following image briefly depicts the architecture of the program: </p>
 <div align="center">
 <img width="50%" align="center" src="https://github.com/user-attachments/assets/c7ba3502-03e8-464b-9bd5-db4cdcc948e7" alt="Architecture Diagram" />
 <br/>
 <p><b>Figure 1: Architecture Diagram</b></p></div>

 <h3>Object detection model selection</h3>
 <p>We need a object detection model that could help us to identify the objects that are different in both the images.
 We agreed to use YOLO model.
 But there are many versions of YOLO models.
 We thought of trying to run our experiments on YOLOv8 model as it is SOTA in recent releases and also on YOLOv11n model which is a very recent release.
-We compared the results of both the object detection models</p>
+We compared the results of both the object detection models.</p>

 <h3>Image division</h3>
 We logically divide image to give 'positional clue' about the object for the player to look for.
-The regions in the image can be comprehended as below mentioned area
+The regions in the image can be comprehended as below mentioned area.
 <table align='center'>
   <tr align='center'><td>top left</td><td>top</td><td>top right</td></tr>
   <tr align='center'><td>left</td><td>center</td><td>right</td></tr>